 Your logo is your recognisable mark or symbol.
 Yes, it should embody the key ingredients of a brand but it serves to identify not explain or sell.
-In fact, it’s possible to create great branding even with a mediocre logo.
+In fact, it’s possible to create great branding even with an average logo.
 Of course starting with a logo that is simple, memorable, versatile, appropriate and timeless creates a sound base for creating strong branding.

 Branding is the clear, concise and consistent communication of your unique offering.
 Branding creates a certain perception about your business.
 With good branding you can be clear about what you stand for and hence engage customers with every touch point.

 Did you know 93 percent of shoppers make purchase decisions based on colour and visual appearance?

 Branding plays an important role in visually communicating a brand’s offering in an instant, Branding has the power to influence the buying decision of consumers, who generally buy on emotion rather than logic.

 Every business has a unique brand story –